ssonkiya/ssonkiya.github.io/_posts/2017-08-12-Giving-Your-First-Data-Science-Talk.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Create things useful to other people. <a href="https://t.co/MgptvBTeOz">https://t.co/MgptvBTeOz</a></p>&mdash; Chris Albon (@chrisalbon) <a href="https://twitter.com/chrisalbon/status/890066076511371264">July 26, 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Giving a talk is a great way to build your network and start getting known.
-If your talk is recorded and publicly shared, you'll have a public piece of work available.
-Can also network after the talk.
-MORE.
+You'll have a change at the talk MORE.
+And if your talk is recorded and publicly shared, you'll have a public piece of work available.

 ## Giving a Talk